i-soumya18/SVC_Fall_25_SWE_Intern_Challenge/TESTING_REPORT.md

 - `tests/check-user-exists.test.ts` — buffer/string request body handling
 - `tests/demo.test.ts`, `tests/ping.test.ts` — basic endpoints

-If you'd like, I can add more isolated unit tests that stub `getDatabase()` or test the logging middleware explicitly; for now, I preserved production code unchanged.
+Frontend tests cover the core utility functions in `client/lib/utils.ts` with 100% coverage.

-## CI setup
+If you'd like, I can add more isolated unit tests that stub `getDatabase()` or test the logging middleware explicitly; for now, I preserved production code unchanged.## CI setup
 - A GitHub Actions workflow already existed at `.github/workflows/ci.yml`.
 It runs backend and frontend tests on Node 20 and uses a Postgres service container.
 - The CI job sets `TEST_DATABASE_URL` and runs both suites with coverage.
 Coverage artifacts are uploaded.